ali-ghorbani-k/Credit-Risk-Management/README.md

 There are two main tables related to the current credit application:

 * __application_train__: This tables includes the information for the each loan application represented by an id of loan (__SK_ID_CURR__).
-The applicatoin_train table includes a TARGET column (1 : client with payment difficulties: he/she had late payment more than X days on at least one of the first Y installments of the loan in our sample, 0 : the loan was repaid)
+The applicatoin_train table includes a TARGET column (1 : client with payment difficulties: he/she had late payment more than X days on at least one of the first Y installments of the loan, 0 : the loan was repaid)

 * __application_test__ : This table has the same column as the application_train, but does not have TARGET column.
 The TARGET column will be predicted by the           Machine     learning model and could be used in kaggle competition.
 Application_test is not used in this project.